PhD program applications are due at 11:59 p.m. Pacific Time on Dec. 1 to begin study the following autumn.

 - UW School of Nursing pre-doctoral training fellowships (optional)

-PhD applicants who submit complete and competitive applications will be invited to an online live interview via video conference.
+PhD applicants who submit complete and competitive applications will be invited to an online live interview via Zoom.

-You will receive an email following the deadline with your scheduled interview time.
-Please reserve 20-30 minutes to complete the interview.
+You will receive an email in January with your scheduled interview time.
+Please reserve 40-45 minutes to complete the interview.

-We recommend logging into your conference room early to test your device’s camera and microphone.
+We recommend logging into your conference room 5-10 minutes early to test your device’s camera and microphone on the day of your interview.
 You may access your conference room as soon as you receive your email invitation.

 Minimum requirements and recommendations